The Real Wolves of WMS ~ Our Wonderful Administration

 Mr. Childress firmly believes that every student can achieve success, and one of his roles as principal is to establish an environment in which students are encouraged both to pursue high academic goals and to develop into good citizens and leaders.
 By building relationships among teachers and students, enforcing structured discipline with positive behavior incentives, and instilling an atmosphere conducive to learning, he believes Woodstock Middle School will provide a successful transition between elementary and high school.

 Always looking forward to what students will accomplish when motivation and effort meet challenge and responsibility, Mr. Childress encourages students to do their best.
 It is his honor to lead Woodstock Middle School in the battle cry, “WE ARE WOODSTOCK!”

 Tim Murray is honored to be able to serve as an administrator at Woodstock Middle School.
-This is Mr. Murray’s 20th year serving in education.
 His teaching career began in 1997, teaching high school in Palm Beach County Florida.
 Mr. Murray also helped to develop athletes by coaching basketball and cross country at the high school level.
 Mr. Murray has served Woodstock Middle School for the past 11 years teaching social studies as well as in-school suspension.
 In addition, Mr. Murray taught at Polaris Evening Program for the last ten years.
 He believes that his most important role as an administrator is to create an environment where teachers, students, and parents can work together and maximize their potential.